PooyehA/Deep-LASI/docs/source/example.rst

 .. _example:

 Deep-LASI can be employed for different single-molecule assays.
-Below we provide a short intro how get start and to use Deep-LASI for the different data formats.
-Please ***click on the different images*** to visit the corresponding example pages.
+Below we provide a short intro how get started and use Deep-LASI for the different single-molecule assays.
+Please ** *click on the different images* ** to visit the corresponding example pages.

 One-color assays